 Even to this day, the Internet is still evolving with more exciting stuff coming up.

 BASIC TECHNICAL STUFF

 CONNECTING TO THE INTERNET

-As one may have guessed, we don’t just randomly find a magic connector in the wall and get connected to the Internet.
+As you already know, we don’t just randomly find a magic connector in the wall and get connected to the Internet.

 - Modem – First, we have to subscribe to an Internet Service Provider (ISP).
 The ISP will provide a device called a “modem” (modulator-demodulator).
 This is the one that connects to the Internet.